Special Collections and Vance University Archives

 Rare Book Collections

-This area contains 184 manuscript collections, comprising some 1800 linear feet of material, plus a number of individual manuscript items.
+This area contains 190 manuscript collections, comprising over 1800 linear feet of material, plus a number of individual manuscript items.
 Each of these collections is described in brief on ODYsseus the Libraries’ online catalog.
 Additionally, many have detailed, searchable finding aids.
 We are actively making more of our collections available online and adding new manuscripts to our collections.

 This area represents the "institutional memory" of St. Lawrence University.
 In it can be found thousands of photographs, University publications, Administrative, student and alumni records, faculty member information and records of University events, buildings and grounds...anything related to the nearly 160-year history of SLU.